 !
-NOTE: Some tasks cause the GM32 to switch to malfunction ▶ Activate Maintenance mode before starting work, see page 47. !
-NOTE: Do not switch the purge air off • Do not switch the purge air unit off as long as the SR-unit is still on the gas duct. !
-NOTE: With the GPP probe: Danger of condensation !
-Do not switch off the heater of the GPP probe as long as the probe is in the gas duct.
+NOTE: Some tasks cause the GM32 to switch to malfunction ▶ Activate Maintenance mode before starting work, see "Maintenance", page 47. !
+NOTE: Do not switch the purge air off !► Do not disconnect the purge air unit as long as the SR-unit or the reflector is still on the gas duct.